 The Vegetarian, Han Kang (2015)

-In this unsettling, fable-like novel about the shifting strata of desire, brutality, rebellion, and rage, South Korean writer Han Kang examines the crushing pressures of social conformity and the manifestation of violence against women in patriarchal systems.
+For the second submission to Lockdown Library, in this unsettling, fable-like novel about the shifting strata of desire, brutality, rebellion, and rage, South Korean writer Han Kang examines the crushing pressures of social conformity and the manifestation of violence against women in patriarchal systems.